 We can infer the absence not only of external objects (such as durians, or visual items on the screen), but also of mental variables such as memories and thoughts.
 For example, upon being introduced to a new colleague, one can be certain that they have not met this person before.
 In the memory literature, this is known as negative recognition: remembering that something did not happen (Brown, Lewis, & Monk, 1977).
-In the lab, a typical recognition memory experiment comprises a learning phase and a test phase.
-In the
+In the lab, this is studied by presenting participants with a list of items, and asking them later to classify different items as 'old' (presented in the learning phase) or 'new' (not presented in the learning phase).
+Negative recognition is then defined as subjects' ability to classify unlearned items as 'new'.